LEARN

 Holding a static stretch (like bending over to touch your toes for 30 to 60 seconds) could hinder performance when it comes to exercises requiring:

-“New research has shown that static stretching will deactivate the muscle for 10 to 15 minutes,” says Tanneberg.
-That means if you’re running and you need to sprint to pass a competitor, you may not have the level of power you would typically have if you hadn’t fit in that pre-competition static stretch.
+Research has shown that static stretching can deactivate the muscle for 10 to 15 minutes.
+That means if you're running and you need to sprint to pass a competitor, you may not have the level of power you would typically have if you hadn't fit in that pre-competition static stretch.

 That doesn't mean you should skip stretching altogether, though.
 It just means the approach to pre and postworkout stretching should be slightly different.
 Sometimes stretching can feel uncomfortable (especially if you are less flexible), but you shouldn't be truly in pain while stretching.